mokgadiphasha/TaxiNavigator/README.md

 # **Installation**

 - Make sure you have Docker and Maven installed.
+- Make sure Docker is running when performing the installation.
+You can follow the steps below or watch the video linked below for both the installation guide and a demo in action.

-- Follow the following steps as mentioned - In the command line run :
+- Follow the following steps as mentioned - In the command line, run :

 ``` bash
 git clone git@github.com:mokgadiphasha/TaxiNavigator.git
 cd TaxiNavigator